ImChloeLazaro/bridgev2/docs/aretex-bridge-changes.md

 ## v.0.5.6.1 - hotfix

 * Renamed Component `OnboardingHeader.jsx` to `OnboardingStatusAlert.jsx` in `/app/components`
-* Fixed build error on `OnboardingStatusAlert.jsx` due to unescaped apostrophes
+* Fixed a build error on `OnboardingStatusAlert.jsx` due to unescaped apostrophes

 ## v.0.5.7